chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 ### 2. Principle of Least Privilege

 **Practice:** Each AWS Lambda function is assigned an IAM execution role with the minimum permissions necessary for it to function.
+For example:

-* The `classlink-data-ingestion` function has write access to DynamoDB and read access to Secrets Manager.
+* The `classlink-data-ingestion` function is granted write access to DynamoDB and read access to Secrets Manager, but nothing more.
-* The `classlink-get-data` function has read-only access to DynamoDB.
+* The `classlink-get-data` function is only granted read-only access to DynamoDB.

 **Benefit:** If a function were ever to be compromised, this principle limits the potential damage.
 The compromised function could not access or modify other unrelated AWS resources.